Bennet family: Relationship with his wife

 Mr Bennet has a closer relationship with Mrs Bennet's "poor nerves" than Mrs Bennet herself, referring to them as his old friends, stating: "You mistake me, my dear.
 I have a high respect for your nerves.
 They are my old friends.
 I have heard you mention them with consideration these twenty years at least."

 In volume 2, chapter 19, it is revealed that Mr Bennet had only married his wife based on an initial attraction to her: [Mr Bennet] captivated by youth and beauty, and that appearance of good humour, which youth and beauty generally give, had married a woman, whose weak understanding, and illiberal mind, had, very early in the marriage, put an end to any real affection for her.
 Respect, esteem, and confidence, had vanished forever; and all of his views of domestic happiness were overthrown.
 But Mr Bennet was not of a disposition to seek 'comfort' for the disappointment which his own imprudence had brought on, in any of those pleasures which too often console the unfortunate of their folly or vice.
 He was fond of the country and of books, and from these tastes had arisen his principal enjoyments.

-Mr Bennet openly favours Jane and Elizabeth due to their steadier temperaments; he actively distances himself from his wife and younger daughters' activities whenever possible.
+Mr Bennet openly favours Jane and Elizabeth due to their steadier temperaments; he actively distances himself from his wife and younger daughters' anxieties and frivolities whenever possible.

 Relationship with Elizabeth

 Elizabeth and Mr Bennet have a close bond, which is apparent to everyone in the family.
 Mrs Bennet, in one of her many quasi-hysterical moments, turns on her husband and exclaims: "I desire you will do no such thing.
 Lizzy is not a bit better than the others, and I am sure she is not half so handsome as Jane, nor half so good-humoured as Lydia.
 But you are always giving her the preference," to which he replies; "They have none of them much to recommend them ... they are all silly and ignorant like other girls, but Lizzy has something more of quickness than her sisters."

 Despite the fact that his daughter must marry in order to be able to continue living the life of a gentlewoman, Mr Bennet appears, for the most part, unconcerned.
-After Elizabeth rejects Mr Collins' marriage proposal, Mrs Bennet is beside herself and proclaims that she shall "never see [Elizabeth] again".
-In contrast, Mr Bennet trusts Elizabeth's reasoning for not wanting to marry Mr Collins, who would have been able to provide for her, and sarcastically declares "An unhappy alternative is before you, Elizabeth.
-From this day you must be a stranger to one of your parents. – Your mother will never see you again if you do not marry Mr Collins, and I will never see you again if you do."
+He supports Elizabeth's rejection of Mr Collins’ marriage proposal due to his dislike of the man and the differences in his and Elizabeth's personalities.
+This conflicts with his wife's opinion, as she is furious with Elizabeth for ruining their family's chance at financial security.